Congressional Operations Seminar

 This core course provides a comprehensive look at congressional processes and organization, and at how Congress affects the daily operations of every department and agency in the executive branch.

 The Congressional Operations Seminar, which we have been conducting for more than 40 years, is the first course most participants take with GAI.

 Like most Government Affairs Institute courses, the Congressional Operations Seminar is conducted on Capitol Hill in order to provide a first-hand understanding of congressional processes and procedure, as well as the “culture” that is the United States Congress.

-Over the course of the week, participants will hear from – and be afforded the opportunity to ask questions of – Members of Congress, congressional committee and personal staff, political scientists, lobbyists, and news media representatives.
+Over the course of the week, participants will hear from – and be afforded the opportunity to ask questions of – Members of Congress, congressional committee and personal staff, political scientists, outside interests and news media representatives.

 Topics may include:

 - Leadership and organization in Congress